rgdl/movies2nite/README.md

 # movies2nite

-Command-line tool which prints a list of movies on free-to-air TV in Melbourne tonight The info is retrieved from 'https://www.yourtv.com.au/guide/'.
+Returns a list of movies on free-to-air TV in Melbourne tonight.
+The info is retrieved from 'https://www.yourtv.com.au/guide/'.

 Movies are identified by their length (longer than 1 hour) and the